BryanWilhite/Blog/presentation/entry/2012/2012-09-21-songhaydataaccessrunner-breakthrough.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "Songhay.DataAccess.Runner breakthrough…",
+  "documentShortName": "2012-09-21-songhaydataaccessrunner-breakthrough",
+  "fileName": "index.html",
+  "path": "./entry/2012-09-21-songhay-dataaccess-runner-breakthrough",
+  "date": "2012-09-22T03:19:00.000Z",
+  "modificationDate": "2012-09-22T03:19:00.000Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2012-09-21-songhaydataaccessrunner-breakthrough",
-  "content": "Some background: in 2007 this was description I wrote for my “Songhay.Data and Data Activity Runner (DAR)” project stashed on codeplex.com:This solution leverages the System.Data.Common namespace and a brief, custom XML configuration file to accomplish d...", "inceptDate": "2012-09-21T20:19:00",
+  "tag": "{\r\n  \"extract\": \"Some background: in 2007 this was description I wrote for my “Songhay.Data and Data Activity Runner (DAR)” project stashed on codeplex.com: This solution leverages the System.Data.Common namespace and a brief, custom XML configuration file to accomplish d...\"\r\n}"
-  "isPublished": true,
-  "slug": "songhaydataaccessrunner-breakthrough",
-  "title": "Songhay.DataAccess.Runner breakthrough…"
 }
 ---

+# Songhay.DataAccess.Runner breakthrough…

 Some background: in 2007 this was description I wrote for my “[Songhay.Data and Data Activity Runner (DAR)](http://songhaydata.codeplex.com/)” project stashed on codeplex.com:

 <blockquote>

 This solution leverages the System.Data.Common namespace and a brief, custom XML configuration file to accomplish data-access related tasks from the command line, a web application or any .NET process loading the specified interface.

 </blockquote>

 I actually used this tool as [an employee of UCLA](http://kintespace.com/rasxlog/?p=1742)—but it started from my need to publish data for kintespace.com and songhaysystem.com.
 These are very, *very* different web sites but they are based on the same database schema—these are SQL server databases.
 Hosting Microsoft SQL Server online back in, say, 1998 was very, *very* difficult compared to what the Linux world generously offered.
 (This, by the way is why I am so genuinely [excited about](http://wordwalkingstick.com/DayPath/post/2012/09/20/New-Azure-Web-Sites-Features.rasx).)
 So I needed a formally defined way to export data from these databases of the same ‘GenericWeb’ schema as static <acronym title="Extensible Hypertext Markup Language">XHTML</acronym> or weird stuff like exporting to SQLite for PHP.
 That formally defined way was DAR 1.0.